 Procedures outlining how CUNY implements core processes of its export compliance program are here.

-These procedures are intended to inform CUNY’s research community and all affected administrative personnel on how to manage export controlled transactions.
+These procedures are intended to inform CUNY’s research and sponsored projects community and all affected administrative personnel on how to manage export controlled transactions.

 Some of the most commonly raised issues pertaining to export control is available here.